lRichyl/Chip-8/README.md

  Here you can see the original keypad distribution in the systems that ran Chip8, and below there's the equivalent keys for this emulator.
-# Compiling
-To compile the emulator you need to have MinGW installed on your computer, and have g++ added to the PATH environment variable, then run the build.bat file.

  <pre>
 ╔═══╦═══╦═══╦═══╗